 Types of Powder Snowboards

-A swallowtail snowboard is a type of snowboard that has a section removed from its tail that helps the board float in deep snow.
+A swallowtail snowboard is a type of snowboard that has a section removed from its tail that helps the snowboard float in deep snow.
 The section of the tail that is missing makes the tail look like its cut into an upside-down “V” shape.
 The unique tail shape helps the nose continually stick out of and float on top of deep snow.
 Swallowtail snowboards are usually wider than the average snowboard in the same rider weight class.

-A pintail-shaped powder board is a snowboard with a tail shaped into a “V” that is the normal side up or coming to a point or pin.
+A pintail-shaped powder snowboard is a snowboard with a tail shaped into a “V” that is the normal side up or coming to a point or pin.
 The benefit of a pintail powder board is that it has a longer board’s stability and surface area while having the reactive, maneuverability benefits of a shorter board.

 Advantages of Powder Snowboards